 To Join Our Credit Union

 Today’s credit unions offer a variety of products and services to their members.
-From savings to checking accounts to consumer loans and mortgages, credit unions have what it takes to meet their members’ financial needs.
+In addition, credit unions have what it takes to meet their members’ financial needs, from savings to checking accounts to consumer loans and mortgages.

-The County Federal Credit Union’s field of membership is open to any person living, working or worshipping in the following communities:
+The County Federal Credit Union’s field of membership is open to any person living, working, or worshipping in Aroostook, Penobscot, and Piscataquis Counties.

 The County Federal Credit Union was originally organized as Loring Federal Credit Union in 1956 to serve military and civilians that worked at Loring Air Force Base.
 Joseph Bouchard Jr. was hired as the credit union’s first full-time manager in 1958.
 In 1964, Loring Federal Credit Union reached 2 million in assets, making it the largest credit union in the state.
 Holy Rosary Credit Union merged with Loring Federal Credit Union in 1969, making the first Department of Defense credit union to expand into the local community.
 The following decade brought six other mergers with Loring Federal Credit Union: ACAP Federal Credit Union, Maine Sugar Industries Federal Credit Union, Limestone-Caswell Federal Credit Union, Presque Isle Federal Credit Union, Pamsong Federal Credit Union, and MPG Federal Credit Union.

 In 1975, The County Federal Credit Union was one of the first credit unions to go online with The Maine Credit Union League’s data center.
 The County Federal Credit Union was the first credit union to offer share draft accounts.
 The first share draft to clear the system was written by Patrick St. Peter.